 Enhanced live stream from multiple sources

-If you stream live video you of course might insert video that has been made earlier.
+If you stream live video, you of course might insert video that has been made earlier.
 Like a produced show or news bulletin.
-You are presenting a live event but you will also use pre-produced items.
+You are presenting a live event, but you will also use pre-produced items.
 Or you want to enhance your live stream with titles, sounds or images.
-Maybe you have multiple sources like people on location of multiple camera’s at an event.
+Maybe you have multiple sources, like people on location or multiple camera’s at an event.

 If you have multiple sources, camera’s, produced video’s, music, animations, titles, you can use Open Source Software called OBS to mix it all together.
 OBS is short for Open Source Broadcast Software and explained as cross-platform streaming and recording software.
 This software allows you to prepare a set of scenes you can then chain together and stream into a service for distribution.
 Personally it took me a couple of evenings of playing around and watching explanations on YouTube to get the basics working myself and to be honest it feels great to be able to produce something I used to see a form of magic.

 From OBS you hook a video feed up to a service that will broadcast it.
 This can be for instance YouTube or Twitch.

 More on live-streaming